-A Jointly Organized Event is an event that is a partnership between an Internal (Mason) organization and a non-Mason entity.
-Partnerships between university organizations/departments and the community who share common goals are vital.
+A Jointly Organized Event is a type of External Event where an Internal (Mason) organization and a non-Mason entity jointly organize the Event.
+Jointly Organized Events are External Events for purposes of Policy 1103 and these Procedures.
 A Jointly Organized event is one that involves two or more entities: including a university office, department, unit, or division and an external organization.
 The university event client must complete a Jointly Organized Form, which must be approved by the following people/office: The dean or VP of hosting organization, the Assistant Vice President of University Events and Operations, and the Associate Vice President for Business Services or designee.